To Sell a house with tenants in Austin can be difficult

 - Cash can overcome many stubborn tenants and convince them to leave it in good shape.

 - Offer to pay a showing fee, and pay a bonus when the property sells.

 Wrapping up, here are some pointers to remember when trying to sell a house with tenants.

 - Choosing not to deal with a bad tenant promptly will cost you money.

 - Time is money.
 The sooner you have the house under contract and sold, the sooner you can get on with life.

 - Selling with a real estate agent while you have a tenant presents many obstacles to overcome.
 It can also get a tenant angry, which increases your risks.
 Sometimes this leads to damage to your property.
 (And they can do a lot of damage!)

 - To sell a house with tenants in Austin can be very tough, especially if you need to evict and tenant, let us worry about it!

-Finally, if you’re looking for an offer on your property, Texas Direct Home Buyers can buy property with existing tenants!
+Finally, if you’re looking for an offer on your property, Austin Direct Home Buyers can buy property with existing tenants!
 Get a free, no-obligation offer by filling in the form above.
 Call Us Today at (512) 345-9090!